 Commenced and completed a 25-hole, 2,355-metre reverse-circulation drill program.
-The program focused on the expansion of the NI 43-101 compliant gold resource as described above.
+The program focused on the expansion of the NI 43-101 compliant gold resource.
 Assays results were announced on December 16, 2010.
+Hole AF10-01, which was sited to offset a historical hole, intersected a down-dropped structural block of higher-grade mineralization that remained open to the south, returned the best intercept of the program, yielding 18.2 metres grading 4.2 gpt Au, including 7.6 metres of 5.49 gpt.
+For additional details refer to the news release from December 16, 2010.